ava-labs/core-mobile/packages/core-mobile/docs/patches.md

 changed the warning message about ViewPropTypes being removed from React Native, to import ViewPropTypes from deprecated-react-native-prop-types

 modified condition statements with $USE_HERMES in react-native-xcode.sh to avoid error with generating hermes bundle in release mode

+HMRClient.js: adjust stringify logic of object to make logs in Terminal more readable

+### metro+0.72.4.patch

+logToConsole.js: make it also log any console calls within console.groupCollapsed() and console.groupEnd().. this allows Logger.error, Logger.warn and Logger.trace to work in Terminal.